slsa-framework/slsa/docs/attestation-model.md

 ### First party

-As a first party producer, you use SLSA only within your organization, primarily manage insider risk.
-If you are developering entirely in a closed source environment, no particular format is required for internal use.
+As a first party producer, you use SLSA only within your organization, primarily to manage insider risk.
+If you are developing entirely in a closed source environment, no particular format is required for internal use.

 If you want to make an external claim of meeting a SLSA level, however, there